-Figure 13Status of Baltic Sea stocks relative to the joint distribution of exploitation (F/FMSY) and stock size (SSB/MSY Btrigger) [left panels, by individual stocks] and catches (triangles) / landings (circles) from these stocks in 2019 [right panels].
+Status of Baltic Sea stocks relative to the joint distribution of exploitation (F/F{MSY}) and stock size (SSB/MSY B{trigger}) [left panels, by individual stocks] and catches (triangles)/landings (circles) from the latest advice of these stocks [right panels].
 The left panels only include stocks for which MSY reference points have been defined (MSY where available).
-Stocks in green are exploited at or below FMSY while the stock size is also at or above MSY Btrigger.
-Stocks in red are either exploited above FMSY or the stock size is below MSY Btrigger, or both.
-Stocks in grey have unknown/undefined status in relation to reference points.
+Stocks in green are exploited at or below F{MSY} while their size is also at or above MSY B{trigger}.
+Stocks in red are either exploited above F{MSY} or the their size is below MSY B{trigger} or both.
+Stocks in grey have unknown/undefined status in relation to reference points or they have not updated advice this year.
+"All stocks" refers to the ten stocks with highest catch and landings across fisheries guilds.
 For full stock names, see Table A1 in the Annex.